Last Updated on March 13, 2022 by Ben

 So rather than try and put a time scale on when you to learn it all, just start with one offer at a time.

-Matched betting sites such as Oddsmonkey exist to make learning and doing matched betting easy.
+Matched Betting sites such as Profit Accumulator exist to make learning and doing Matched Betting easy.

 With step by step guides for hundreds of offers.
 You can complete one offer at a time, and make money as you’re gaining experience.

-Oddsmonkey offer a free trial where you will learn to complete a few new account offers and earn over £50 in the process.
+Profit Accumulator offers a free trial where you will learn to complete a couple of signup offers and earn around £40 in the process.

 You can sign up for the free trial here.

-If you can complete these few offers, there are plenty more waiting, and you’ll have the know-how to complete them.
+If you can complete these first offers, there are plenty more waiting, and you’ll have the skills to complete them.

 There are different types of offers and strategies to learn as you become more experienced.

-The priority at first, however, is to complete the new account offers.
+The priority at first, however, is to complete the signup offers.

 Why do bookmakers allow it to happen?